QUICK SUMMARY

 Immune Disorders

-The connection between allergic disorders and cancer is a dampened immune system.
+The connection between allergic disorders and cancer is a dampened or dysregulated immune system.
 Immune system function is invaluable in keeping us from getting sick and staving off chronic inflammatory conditions.
 Unfortunately, toxins throw that balance off quite easily.

 Mental Health

 In a survey of 2,000 participants, exposure to lead within “safe” levels was associated with a higher occurrence of depression and mental health concerns.
-(11) In children, both mercury and lead are known to impair cognitive function and intelligence.
-(12, 13)
+(13) In children, both mercury and lead are known to impair cognitive function and intelligence.
+(14, 15)

 More and more of our culture’s major health concerns are connected with toxic exposure, and it seems like we are only scratching the surface of understanding the true ramifications of our actions in industrial societies.